Which is best for you?

 Whether you choose to buy or lease, you have to consider if you have the means to do either.
 This is one of the most important factors to take into account.
 If you’re paying out of pocket, then you have to think about how much of your savings or profits you are willing to spend.
 If you are looking for financing, you have to shop around for suitable ag loans.
 You can get loans for buying or for your leasing expenses.

-With loans such as these you can invest in your farm with a one-time loan or continuously through revolving credit options.
-You also get great rates and repayment options, allowing you to ‘sow and reap’ rich rewards.
+With loans such as these, you can get great rates and repayment options, allowing you to ‘sow and reap' rich rewards.

 We hope your decision to buy or lease has been made a little easier.
 We also hope you now know a little more about the financial outcomes of buying or leasing and your financing options.
 To learn more about agriculture loans and find the right one for you, please visit our Agriculture Loans page or speak with an agricultural advisor.